Scott Mruczkowski

-Scott Allen Mruczkowski [merch-COW-ski] (born April 5, 1982) is an American former professional football center.
+Scott Allen Mruczkowski [merch-COW-ski] (born April 5, 1982) is an American former professional football player who was a center in the National Football League (NFL).
 He was selected 242nd overall by the San Diego Chargers in the seventh round of the 2005 NFL draft.
 He played for the team for seven seasons.
-He played college football at Bowling Green.
+He played college football for the Bowling Green Falcons.

 Personal life

 Mruczkowski married Kate LaMaster in 2010.